-This tips & tricks article illustrates how to take into account a non-zero mean stress in an Ansys Workbench fatigue analysis.
+This tips & tricks article illustrates how to take into account a non-zero mean stress in an Mechanical Workbench fatigue analysis.

 Combine static and varying load in WB Fatigue Module